amirrezavishteh/amirrezavishteh.github.io/_posts/2020-11-05-Post-Newidea.md

 title: My new picture
 ---
 # secret of sucsses
-- make a plan and do it
+- Make a plan and do it
+- Mr samavat told me to divide my time into 4 parts , which are lesson,rest,class,sleep and do my work at 4 to 8 o'clock.
 ## Its my favorite university
 This is ***oxford***:
 - In **England**
-- The best unniversity
+- The best unniversity.
-- this university is first inthe world
+- this university is first inthe world.
-- this university have best descoveries
+- this university have best descoveries.

 [my favorite website](http://www.google.com)
 [useful website](http://www.github.io)